UUGTech/slack-reactors/README.md

-# Slack Reaction Users Fetcher
+# Slack Reactors

-A command-line tool to fetch a list of users who reacted with a specific emoji to a Slack message.
+An easy Python script to fetch a list of users who reacted with a specific emoji to a Slack message.

 ## Features